Can You Get Addicted to Kratom?

 It is always recommended to use Kratom in low doses and not frequently to avoid adverse withdrawal effects.
 If you feel the slightest of these signs, always visit your nearest hospital and stop the usage of Kratom.

-Long term usage of High doses of Kratom by people in chronic pain and illnesses leads to tolerance development that makes them consume even higher amounts of Kratom that, in the end, leads to addiction and makes it hard for the person to leave it.
+Long term usage of High doses of Kratom by people in discomfort and illnesses leads to tolerance development that makes them consume even higher amounts of Kratom that, in the end, leads to addiction and makes it hard for the person to leave it.
 Many people use it to get rid of their other addiction and end up getting used to Kratom.

 Short term withdrawal affects